2026 Election Tracker

 2022

-Illinois has 17 House seats, currently split 14 Democrats to 3 Republicans — one of the most Democratic House delegations in the country relative to the state's overall political composition.
+Illinois has 17 House seats, currently split 14 Democrats to 3 Republicans, one of the most Democratic House delegations in the country relative to the state's overall political composition.
 This is the result of one of the most aggressive Democratic gerrymanders of the 2021 redistricting cycle, which Republicans have publicly cited as justification for the GOP-led mid-decade redistricting in Texas, Ohio, Missouri, and Florida.
 Illinois has not moved to redraw its map in response to those efforts.

 With Democrats already holding 82% of Illinois House seats under the current map, there is little additional room for Democratic gains, and any attempt to redraw the map further would expose the gerrymander to potential federal court challenges.
 The Democratic-controlled state legislature instead focused on consolidating gains in 2026, defending incumbents in the four marginally competitive districts and supporting flips in the two GOP-held seats in northern and western Illinois that have shown gradual Democratic shift over the past decade.

 The Republican-held seats are IL-12 (Mike Bost, southern Illinois, considered safe R), IL-15 (Mary Miller, central Illinois, safe R), and IL-16 (Darin LaHood, north-central Illinois, likely R).
 Prediction markets are not pricing any of these as competitive in 2026.
+See all election odds for house seats here.

 U.S. House delegation composition — Illinois